1986 FBI Miami shootout: Stakeout and attempted traffic stop

-At 8:45 a.m on Friday April 11, 1986, a team of FBI agents led by Special Agent Gordon McNeill assembled at a Home Depot to initiate a rolling stakeout searching for the black 1979 Chevrolet Monte Carlo (Collazo's stolen car).
-The agents did not know the identity of the suspects at the time.
-They were acting on a hunch that the pair would attempt a robbery that morning.
-A total of 14 FBI agents in 11 cars participated in the search.
-Eight of these FBI agents took part in the shootout and were deployed as follows:
+At 8:45 a.m. on April 11, 1986, a team of undercover FBI agents led by Special Agent Gordon McNeill assembled at a Home Depot to initiate a "rolling stakeout" in search of Collazo's Monte Carlo, acting on a hunch that the robbers would attempt a robbery that morning.
+Of the fourteen agents who participated in the stakeout, eight of them in five unmarked cars were involved in the shootout, and were deployed as follows: